 The Caregiver has: Rating Comments 16.
 Supported the child's connection to family, including maintaining relationships with siblings by assisting with sibling visitation and contact.
 17. Helped transition the child home or other permanent placement and supported the case plan goals.
 18. Worked in partnership with the child's family, including birth parents and/or relatives, as appropriate, to ensure the child maintained connections through visitation and other means of ongoing communication.
 19. When appropriate, worked with the child's birth family to improve their ability to care for and protect the child.
-Caring Com munities 3 indinitios The Caregiver has: Rating Comments Comments The Caregiver has: 20.
-Enrolled the child in school, attended parent/teacher conferences, and advocated for the child's educational needs, including an Comments The Caregiver has: 20.
+Caring Com munities The Caregiver has: Rating Comments The Caregiver has: 20.
 Enrolled the child in school, attended parent/teacher conferences, and advocated for the child's educational needs, including an Individualized Education Plan (IEP), if needed.
-21. Worked in partnership with the child(ren)'s team (case manager, CASA, therapeutic, medical and educational providers) by being available for meetings, participation in planning for the child, etc. Comments The Caregiver has: 20.
+Rating Comments 20.
+Enrolled the child in school, attended parent/teacher conferences, and advocated for the child's educational needs, including an Rating Comments 20.
 Enrolled the child in school, attended parent/teacher conferences, and advocated for the child's educational needs, including an Individualized Education Plan (IEP), if needed.
-21. Worked in partnership with the child(ren)'s team (case manager, CASA, therapeutic, medical and educational providers) by being available for meetings, participation in planning for the child, Date
+21. Worked in partnership with the child(ren)'s team (case manager, CASA, therapeutic, medical and educational providers) by being available for meetings, participation in planning for the child, Rating Comments 20.
+Enrolled the child in school, attended parent/teacher conferences, and advocated for the child's educational needs, including an Individualized Education Plan (IEP), if needed.
+21. Worked in partnership with the child(ren)'s team (case manager, CASA, therapeutic, medical and educational providers) by being available for meetings, participation in planning for the child, etc. Rating Date

-The purpose of this review is to obtain feedback on how your Case Manager has fulfilled the Partnership

-Plan for Children in Out-of-Home Care.
+The purpose of this review is to obtain feedback on how your Case Manager has fulfilled the Partnership Plan for Children in Out-of-Home Care.

 Name- Caregiver(s) Date

 Name- Case Manager

 Child(ren)'s Name/DOB